Share this post on:

 Caregivers also answered questionnaires about how ordinary activities were affected by the patients’ illness, including using the telelphine, shopping, cooking, dressing and bathing.

 Adults require about 15 mg (22.4 IU) of vitamin E per day, according to the Office of Dietary Supplements.
-The vitamin (alpha tocopherol) is found in vegetable oils like wheat germ, sunflower, and safflower oils.
+The vitamin (alpha tocopherol) is found in vegetable oils, including olive oil, wheat germ, sunflower, and safflower oils.

 For the study, researchers analyzed data obtained from 613 people with mild to moderate AD.
 Participants were divided into groups and they either received a daily dose of vitamin E; memantine; combination of vitamin E and the drug, or a placebo, according to BBC.